Q-tech-info/Q-Funding-Proposal-1.0/README.md

-# Q-Funding-Proposal-1.0

-Funding Proposal for Q#: A DeSci Initiative for Hybrid Quantum-Classical Research
+Funding Proposal for Q#: A DeSci Initiative for Hybrid Quantum-Classical Cryptography Research

 Executive Summary

-The Q# token represents an innovative funding mechanism for decentralized science (DeSci) focused on advancing hybrid quantum-classical research.
+The Q# token represents an innovative funding mechanism for decentralized science (DeSci) focused on advancing hybrid quantum-classical  crypographic research.

 This proposal outlines a strategy to raise funds through the issuance of Q# tokens, with 75% of funds generated from solving cryptographic challenges (such as Bitcoin Puzzle 69) being returned to initial investors.

 The remaining 25% will directly support cutting-edge hybrid quantum-classical research, ensuring both societal impact and investor incentives.

 This model establishes fairness, transparency, and a sustainable foundation for advancing scientific breakthroughs.